jSdCool/skinny-mann-arcade-edition/README.md

 this is a crappy 2D platform game ...... or is it

 change log

+0.4.0_Early_Access
+-changed: JSON Arrays are no longer used internally for storing game objects and processing calculations
+-human seek: massively improved performance
+-added: 3D shadow
+-changed: when standing at a portal the text "Press E" now appears in your face
+-removed: how to play menu
+-added: narrated tutorial
+-changed: main menu now says Early Access
+-added: 3D shadow setting
+-added: tutorial narration mode setting

 0.3.1_ALFA
 -fixed: progress file would not be created if it did not exist